Surface Optimization of Superconducting Aluminum Resonators for Robust Quantum Device Fabrication: Results and Discussion

 \subsection{Post-Etching}

-As a final post-processing approach, HF and phosphoric acid were used to selectively remove SiO$_2$ and Al$_2$O$_3$ from the resonator surfaces (see Section~\ref{sec:ApproachC}) of untreated samples.
+As a final post-processing approach, HF vapor and phosphoric acid were used to selectively remove SiO$_2$ and Al$_2$O$_3$ from the resonator surfaces (see Section~\ref{sec:ApproachC}) of untreated samples.
 The chips were subsequently cooled down for cryogenic characterization.

-Compared to untreated samples, the phosphoric acid etch reduced $\Tilde{\delta}_\mathrm{LP}$ by approximately a factor of 2 (see Fig.~\ref{fig:pure_post}), separating both IQR.
-HF etching produced a similar improvement.
-Applying both etches sequentially further reduced the loss by a combined factor of three, resulting in $\Tilde{\delta}_\mathrm{LP} = 5.7 \cdot 10^{-7}$ with $\delta_\mathrm{LP} = 5.2 \cdot 10^{-7}$ for the lower and $\delta_\mathrm{LP} = 7.0 \cdot 10^{-7}$ for the upper quartile.
-This corresponds for the lower quartile to a quality factor of $Q_\mathrm{LP} = 1.9$\,M, which represents the highest value observed throughout this study.
+Compared to untreated samples, the phosphoric acid reduced $\Tilde{\delta}_\mathrm{LP}$ by approximately a factor of 2 (see Fig.~\ref{fig:pure_post}), separating both IQR.
+We attribute this improvement primarily to reduced MA loss by aluminum oxide thickness reduction, owing to the chemical nature of phosphoric acid.
+Analogously, HF vapor etching achieved similar improvements by reducing silicon oxide thicknesses at the SA surface.
+Applying both etches sequentially further reduced the loss by a combined factor of three, resulting in $\Tilde{\delta}_\mathrm{LP} = 5.7 \times 10^{-7}$ with TLS-related losses approaching $\Tilde{\delta}_\mathrm{TLS} = 3.6 \times 10^{-7}$.
+This corresponds to a quality factor of $Q_\mathrm{LP} = 1.7$\,M and $Q_\mathrm{TLS} = 2.8$\,M, which represents the highest values observed throughout this study.
 These findings support the well-established idea that surface oxides host TLS defects, which increase low-power losses~\cite{martinis_decoherence_2005, muller_towards_2019, gao_experimental_2008}.
 Notably, we were able to effectively reduce oxide-related losses despite a 24\,h delay between fabrication and cooldown.
+This substantial reduction may result from increased oxide thickness and losses in the MA and SA surfaces caused by the water vapor plasma resist removal, which may not be as detrimental for wet etch aluminum resonators without H$_2$O plasma strip.